Oriana Fallaci: Awards

 Fallaci twice received the St. Vincent Prize for journalism (1967, 1971).
-She also received the Bancarella Prize (1970) for Nothing, and So Be It; Viareggio Prize (1979), for Un uomo: Romanzo; and Prix Antibes, 1993, for Inshallah.
+She also received the Bancarella Prize (1970) for Nothing, and So Be It and the Viareggio Prize (1979), for A Man.
+Later, she received the Prix Antibes, 1993, for Inshallah.
 She received a D.Litt. from Columbia College (Chicago).

 On 30 November 2005, in New York City, Fallaci received the Annie Taylor Award for courage from the Center for the Study of Popular Culture.
 She was honoured for the "heroism and the values" that rendered her "a symbol of the fight against Islamic fascism and a knight of the freedom of humankind".
 The Annie Taylor Award is annually awarded to people who have demonstrated unusual courage in adverse conditions and great danger.
 David Horowitz, founder of the center, described Fallaci as "a General in the fight for freedom".
 On 8 December 2005, Fallaci was awarded the Ambrogino d'oro (Golden Ambrogino), the highest recognition of the city of Milan.
 She also received the Jan Karski Eagle Award.

 Acting on a proposal by the Minister of Education Letizia Moratti, on 14 December 2005, the president of the Italian Republic, Carlo Azeglio Ciampi, awarded Fallaci a gold medal for her cultural contributions (Benemerita della Cultura).
 The state of her health prevented her from attending the ceremony.
 She wrote in a speech: "This gold medal moves me because it gratifies my efforts as writer and journalist, my front line engagement to defend our culture, love for my country and for freedom.
 My current well-known health situation prevents me from travelling and receiving in person this gift that for me, a woman not used to medals and not too keen on trophies, has an intense ethical and moral significance."

-On 12 February 2006, the president of Tuscany, Riccardo Nencini, awarded Fallaci a gold medal from the Council of Tuscany.
-Nencini reported that the prize was awarded as Fallaci was During the award ceremony, held in New York City on February 21, 2006, the writer talked about her attempt to create a caricature of Mohammed, following the polemic relating to similar caricatures that had appeared in French and Dutch newspapers.
+On 12 February 2006, the president of Tuscany, Riccardo Nencini, who for long had been a friend of Fallaci, awarded her a gold medal from the Council of Tuscany.
+Nencini reported that the prize was awarded as Fallaci was a beacon of Tuscan culture in the world.

+During the award ceremony, held in New York City on February 21, 2006, the writer talked about her attempt to create a caricature of Mohammed, following the polemic relating to similar caricatures that had appeared in French and Dutch newspapers.
 She declared: "I will draw Mohammed with his 9 wives, including the little baby he married when 70 years old, the 16 concubines, and a female camel wearing a Burqa.
 So far my pencil stopped at the image of the camel, but my next attempt will surely be better."

 She received the America Award of the Italy–USA Foundation in 2010 (in memoriam).